Stabbing Pain. Cramping pain. It all hurts.

 Since the heating pad is not curing the root problem, the painful cramping may come back with a vengeance on the person suffering.

-So, Should You Use Heating Pads?
+Should You Use a Heating Pad for Endometriosis Pain?

 For example, if you are in pain and you took an over-the-counter pain reliever but it has not started to work yet.
 You can then use a heating pad to relieve the symptoms while you wait for the medicine to do its job.